muceres/docs/pull-request-templates/pull-request.template.md

 A clear and concise description of what the PR do.

+See - link to the specs related to the PR -

+See #xxx , #xxx
+Close #xxx , #xxx

 ## Things done in this PR

 - [x] make units tests